Join the community

 The evolution of the packaging and intralogistics ecosystem is not limited to traditional materials: it is driving industries to innovate to design more sustainable and environmentally friendly solutions.

-The wood: a durable and aesthetic material
+Wood: a durable and aesthetic material

 Wood stands out for its durability, natural resistance and ability to adapt to many uses: crates, pallets, crates, light packaging, etc. A renewable resource, it benefits from a strong ecological image and is a solid alternative in a context where environmental, regulatory and societal requirements are becoming more stringent.

-The glass: a durable, versatile material
+Glass: a durable, versatile material

 For a long time, glass was confined to a traditional role in packaging, but it is now back in the spotlight, thanks in particular to its recyclability.
 In a context of accelerated ecological transition, reinforced European regulations and ever-increasing consumer expectations, this material now embodies a certain balance between sustainability, circularity and innovation.

-The metal: durable and resistant
+Metal: durable and resistant

 In a context of increased eco-design and regulatory pressure, metal is emerging as a key material for sustainable packaging.
 Infinitely recyclable without loss of quality, robust, efficient and rewarding for brands, it is growing strongly in the food, cosmetics, industrial and luxury segments.